Notification

 When you refresh your data in Looker Studio, data is also refreshed in Looker as if you had clicked Clear Cache and Refresh from the Looker Explore.

-If the Explore's underlying LookML specifies labels for the views in an Explore (for an Explore, field, or join) or for a dimension group, then those labels will appear in the Looker Studio report.
+If the Explore's underlying LookML specifies labels for the views in an Explore (for an Explore, a field, or a join) or for a dimension group, then those labels will appear in the Looker Studio report.

 Fields in a Looker Explore